-The GBT will play a vital role in our general understanding of the GBT measure the SZE at 3mm with uniquely high sensitivity at an evolution of galaxies through observations of redshifted CO(1-0) angular resolution of 10", testing predictions for the SZE signal in emission.
-Using the GBT, the redshifts and molecular gas masses have been measured for sets of ultra-luminous infrared lensed galaxies at high redshift that were discovered in wide-area The GBT has observed as part of the MaDCoWS project, a Hershel and Planck surveys.
-GBT observations will continue to comprehensive program to detect and characterize the most provide the impetus for follow-up high-resolution imaging studies massive galaxy clusters in the universe at z^{~1} and above.
-The of individual sources with ALMA and the VLA. goal of the program is to understand cluster mass scaling relations, identify high mass clusters that can be sued for cosmological and strong lensing studies, and study the evolution of massive galaxies in over-dense environments.
+The GBT will play a vital role in our general understanding of the evolution of galaxies through observations of redshifted CO(1-0) emission.
+Using the GBT, the redshifts and molecular gas masses have been measured for sets of ultra-luminous infrared lensed galaxies at high redshift that were discovered in wide-area Hershel and Planck surveys.
+GBT observations will continue to provide the impetus for follow-up high-resolution imaging studies of individual sources with ALMA and the VLA.